CTA5816/portfolio/README.md

 Note: This script was highly project-specific and depends on files which are not publicly available, so a user will not be able to run this on their own.

 ## expression.py and plyParser.py
-I wrote these in sophomore year of high school as part of a larger project ([GitHub repo](https://github.com/minw1/Clean-Math)), in which two of my friends and I tried to make a useful digital math notebook with sophisticated expression parsing.
+I wrote these in sophomore year of high school as part of a larger project ([Clean-Math](https://github.com/minw1/Clean-Math)), in which two of my friends and I tried to make a useful digital math notebook with sophisticated expression parsing.
 These files describe a parser which can convert strings representing arbitrary mathematical expressions into hierarchical data structures.
 These scripts are mostly my work, though my partners made non-trivial contributions.

 Note: These may depend on other files contained in the project folder and are not designed to be run independently.